Safeheron/safeheron-crypto-suites-cpp/README.md

 ```

 # Security Audit
 Many sub-libraries come from the repository "Safeheron/mpc-dsa-lib" which was developed by Safeheron and was audited by Kudelski Security.
-The final report was made available and a copy of this audit report([Audit_Report_of_SafeHeron_2021_12.pdf](./doc/Audit_Report_of_SafeHeron_2021_12.pdf)) may be found in this repository.
-All issues raised by Kudelski have been corrected and the related repository would open source soon.
+All issues raised by Kudelski in the audit report have been corrected.
+The related algorithm libraries will be open sourced soon.
+Safeheron's commercial customers will be authorized to view the audit report.

 # Development Process & Contact
 This library is maintained by Safeheron.
 Contributions are highly welcomed!
 Besides GitHub issues and PRs, feel free to reach out by mail.